MPIDR/GWDG-HPC/Readme.md

 Next on...
 ----------

-Click [here](https://github.com/Parimucyeran/Parallel_Course/blob/master/Github.md) for the Second Part of the Hand-on lab!
+Click [here](https://github.com/Parimucyeran/Parallel_Course/blob/master/Github.md) for the Second Part of the Hands-on lab!